 “I’ll work harder than anyone you’ve ever seen if you just give me a chance.”

 “No, really.
 Please.
 I’ll work so hard.
 I’ll show you.”

 Now, let me ask you.
 How often does this appeal work for the contestant?
 That’s right, zero percent of the time.
 That’s because the judges have already decided it’s not a fit and, when that person starts groveling, it comes off as desperate and unappealing.

-Same goes for interviewing for a job.
+.
 If the person across the desk from you has decided your lack of experience is a deal breaker, it’s probably going to do you little good to insist that you’ll work hard.